-The following limitations and known problems apply to the 8.0.0 release of the Elastic machine learning features.
+The following limitations and known problems apply to the 8.4.0 release of the Elastic machine learning features.
 The limitations are grouped into four categories:

 CPUs must support SSE4.2edit